alfador/anfo/README.txt

 id, artist, title, album, year, genres, rating, total_rates, duration, tags, user_rating, and user_favorite

-Of these, don't bother querying year or user_favorite, since the scraper doesn't get those (it's not available on the pages the scraper uses, and loading each of the ~18000 or so individual song page isn't going to happen).
+Of these, don't bother querying year, since the scraper doesn't get it (it's not available on the pages the scraper uses, and loading each of the ~18000 or so individual song page isn't going to happen).

 Some things to note, if you're not used to SQL/this particular database: